akansha204/velox/README.md

 - **No custom startup commands**: Applications must follow Railpack's inferred startup behavior
 - **No environment variable configuration**: Build-time variables cannot be overridden after deployment
 - **No persistent app storage**: Deployed applications do not get managed persistent volumes or databases
-- **No automatic deployment cleanup**: Records and running containers are not automatically pruned
+- **No automatic container cleanup**: Expired records and logs are pruned, but running containers and built images are not automatically removed
 - **Single-port model**: Applications must expose HTTP on a single port (typically 3000)
 - **No SSL per deployment**: All deployments are accessed through the single Caddy proxy
 - **No autoscaling**: Each deployment runs a single container instance